 Learning to read made life 'so much better', actor and former footballer Ian Roberts says.
 For Ian Roberts, the most terrifying moment at his Sydney primary school in the 1970s, was having to stand up and read.

-Key points: Almost half of Tasmanian adults are functionally illiterate, meaning they don't have the literacy or numeracy skills needed to function in a technology-driven worldIn 2016, Hobart's Rosetta Primary realised some of its students were not improving as they shouldSince introducing a new method of teaching, some students' tests show more than a year of learning in just 12 months In 2016, senior staff at Rosetta Primary realised some students' results were not improving as they should.
+Key points: Almost half of Tasmanian adults are functionally illiterate, meaning they don't have the literacy or numeracy skills needed to function in a technology-driven worldIn 2016, Hobart's Rosetta Primary realised some of its students were not improving as they shouldSince introducing a new method of teaching, some students' tests show more than a year of learning in just 12 months.
 It's its: Understanding the rules of apostrophes, and the exceptions - ABC News.
 Copywriter Simon Griffin thought he knew the rules of apostrophes, until he tried to explain them and discovered there are exceptions to every rule.

 One of these rules revolves around when it is correct to use less, and when it is correct to use fewer.
 Here is the rule as it is often expressed: Fewer refers to numbers of things.
 Less refers to quantities of things.
 For most style guides, this is about as far as the issue is usually pursued.
 Antigrams.
 Australia shoots up international rankings in reading among Year 4 students.